honerlaw/serverless-inversify-util/README.md

 1. Include more of the serverless config definition in the `Service` decorator.
 2. Allow multiple services to be registered.
     1. Accept multiple input entry files.
 We need to be able to compile and build each service separately.
-3. Webpack support through plugins?
-4. More default handlers (e.g. S3, etc)
+3. More default handlers (e.g. S3, etc)
-5. Add more documentation around Generator class
+4. Add more documentation around Generator class
 5. Service level middleware (basically middleware that can be run first before every single event handler)
 6. Better body parsing.
 7. Move this list to github issues potentially.
+8. Better webpack support (would be nice to somehow integrate ability to supply webpack.config.js or atleast a webpack config)